 Vagar, Faeroe Islands to Aberdeen, Scotland

 Breakfast in the hotel, in Nordic style again, featured a lot of cheese and cured meats.
 A mountain of Parma-style ham is a great way to start the day!
-After leading me round almost ever level of the hotel trying to find the door to the car park (“It’s OK, it’s definitely on this floor”) Mike drove us back to the airport, taking the low road this time for a change of scenery.
+After leading me round almost every level of the hotel trying to find the door to the car park (“It’s OK, it’s definitely on this floor”) Mike drove us back to the airport, taking the low road this time for a change of scenery.
 The views were, yet again, stunning.

-Despite the promised clear skies, the weather was drizzly with low overcast skies.
+Despite the promised clear skies, the weather was drizzly with a low overcast.
 The forecast claimed it would clear up right around departure time.
 From the airport, it was plain to see that the low cloud was hanging purely over the land, and very slowly moving inland; even if we took off right now, by the time we hit the coast just seconds into the flight we’d be in great conditions.

 We breezed through security very quickly, and fueled up the aircraft.
 A word of warning though; no pilot passing through Vagar should do business with “62N Handling”.
 They conned us into allowing a large credit card authorisation, claiming it was needed due to possible high airport fees.
 In the end, the airport fees were only $37, and 62N helped themselves to over $700 for providing a single employee to spend a total of about 90 minutes escorting us in and out of the airport.
 Unsurprisingly, they then ignored every attempt at contacting them.
+Handling is not mandatory, so you can bypass them and just take care of things directly with the airport.

-Immigration stopped by to check our passports (the first, and only, time on the Atlantic crossing that they were actually checked), taking them back to their office for about 30 minutes while they did who-knows-what.
+Immigration stopped by to check our passports (the first and only time on the Atlantic crossing that they were actually checked), taking them back to their office for about 30 minutes while they did who-knows-what.
 As we waited, we debated which of us was going to be detained, but in the end he just handed them back to us and wished us a pleasant flight.
 Departure this morning was off of runway 12, back out over the waterfall.

 We set course direct for Wick.
 Vagar handed us off to Reykjavik ATC, still controlling the oceanic area this far west, and we cruised for an hour or so before getting into range of Scottish Information.
 The clear, sensible airspace design that we’d flown through all the way from the USA gave way to the typical jumbled mess of the UK.